treeverse/lakeFS/docs/metastore_tool.md

 suppose we have the table `example_by_dt` on branch `master` on schema `default`.
 We create a new branch `exmpale_branch` . we would like to create a copy of the table `example_by_dt` in schema `example_branch` pointing to the new branch.

-**Notice:** It's recommended to configure type and catalog-id/metastore-uri .
-{: .note .pb-3 }
-**Notice:** It's recommended to name the schema with the branch name. therefore, the default schema will be the branch name, and the default destination table will be the source table.
-{: .note .pb-3 }

 Recommended:
 ```